Girls High School (Atlanta)

-In 1947, Atlanta high schools became co-educational.
-Renamed Roosevelt High School for Franklin Delano Roosevelt, Girls' High School continued until 1985, when it was combined with Hoke Smith Technical School.
-A new school building was established on Glenwood Avenue, just below the old school buildings, where it still stands.
+In 1947, Atlanta high schools became co-educational and Girl's High was renamed Roosevelt High School for US President Franklin Delano Roosevelt.
+The school continued until 1985, when it combined with Hoke Smith Technical School.
+A new school building, Maynard Jackson High, was built on Glenwood Avenue just below the old Girl's High, where it still stands today.
 Since then, the original building has been converted into an apartment complex.